lightblue-platform/lightblue-docs-developer/build_source/README.md

 ```

 ## Build for Wildfly
-Builds lightblue for deployment on wildfly.
+Builds lightblue RPMs for deployment on wildfly.
 The only difference is where the artifacts get deployed on the filesystem.
 By default lightblue builds for deployment on JBoss EAP6.

 ```
-mvn clean install -P wildfly
+mvn clean install -P wildfly -P rpm
 ```